Even with the easing of restrictions on traditional incandescent bulbs, LED lights will continue to dominate in the marketplace.

 But why is this, and how are these lighting solutions continuing to evolve and develop?
 Let’s take a look.

 What Makes LED Lighting Different?

 Traditional incandescent bulbs use a filament to transform electric current into light, giving off heat as a byproduct.
-This heat wastes a significant amount of the energy produced, which can be costly over time.
+This heat wastes a significant amount of energy produced, which can be costly over time.

 LED lights use small flecks no larger than a granule of pepper.
-They transform electricity into light without much added heat.
+They transform electricity into light without much-added heat.